 "Medical futility" refers to interventions that are unlikely to produce any significant benefit for the patient.
 Two kinds of medical futility are often distinguished:

-What are the ethical obligations of physicians when an intervention is clearly futile?
+What are the ethical obligations of physicians when a health care provider judges an intervention is futile?

 Although the ethical requirement to respect patient autonomy entitles a patient to choose from among medically acceptable treatment options (or to reject all options), it does not entitle patients to receive whatever treatments they ask for.
-Instead, the obligations of physicians are limited to offering treatments that are consistent with professional standards of care.
+Instead, the obligations of physicians are limited to offering treatments that are consistent with professional standards of care and that confer benefit to the patient.

 Who decides when a particular treatment is futile?